Asian nations at the FIFA World Cup: Saudi Arabia

-2010: South Korea and Japan reach the Round of 16, North Korea's return
+2010: South Korea and Japan reach the Round of 16, Australia's first WC in AFC and North Korea's return

 Forty-three teams competed for spots at the 2010 World Cup; Laos, Brunei and the Philippines did not enter qualification.
 This was the first time Timor-Leste competed in World Cup qualification and the first time Australia attempted to qualify as a member of the AFC, having moved from the Oceania Football Confederation at the start of 2006.
 Asia's four automatic qualifying berths were taken by Australia, Japan, North Korea and South Korea, collectively filling the top two places in two five-team groups.
 The two third-played teams, Bahrain and Saudi Arabia, played off for fifth place and the right to face an intercontinental playoff, against the winners of the Oceania qualifying group: and for the second World Cup in a row, Bahrain won the fifth-place Asian playoff on away goals, but lost the intercontinental playoff - this time to New Zealand.